Volunteer and Partner Services Program

 In December of 2013, this program provided holiday gifts for 145 families, over 450 children who were being served by Fairfax County Department of Family Services Children Youth and Families.
 The program helped families in Foster-Care, Child Protective Services, Protection and Preservation Services, Healthy Families, Fairfax County Public Schools teen parents and the Nurturing Parenting Program.
 By adopting a family, gifts, certificates or food are provided to families experiencing difficult times, especially around the holidays.
 Volunteer to help families by providing gifts or toys, gift certificates, food, gas cards or monetary donations.
 Learn more and be a part of the Adopt-A-Family Holiday Program.
 Email Krissa Slone or call 703-324-7751.

-The Befriend-A-Child Program provides mentors for children who are experiencing difficult life circumstances, such as the loss of a parent, abuse and/or neglect.
-Children from ages five to 12 years old, with families who are involved with Fairfax County's Department of Family Services, are referred by their family's DFS worker.
+The BeFriend-A-Child Program provides mentors for children who are experiencing difficult life circumstances, such as the loss of a parent, abuse and/or neglect.
+Children from ages five to 12 years old, with families who are involved with Fairfax County's Children, Youth and Families Division are referred by their family's CYF worker.
 Children are matched one-on-one with trained volunteer mentors.
 In addition to spending one-on-one time together, the mentors and mentees participate in monthly group outings throughout the year, such as ice skating, hiking, Celebrate Fairfax!, community service and the annual holiday party.
 Mentors must be at least 21 years of age and be able to pass the FBI criminal record, Child Protective Services and DMV driving record checks.
 Mandatory training is required prior to being matched with a mentee.
 Mentors must make a minimum one-year commitment, and agree to spend a minimum of eight hours per month and attend at least four group outings per year with their mentees.
 Volunteer to make a positive difference in a child's life.
-Learn more and be a part of the Befriend-A-Child Program.
+Learn more and be a part of the BeFriend-A-Child Program.
 Email Jacilyn Skupien or call 703-324-7072.

 Volunteers work with young fathers, between the ages of 18-35, who struggle with parenting or engaging with their children who may be within the child welfare system.
 Father2Father facilitates self-awareness, self-care and coping; teaches problem-solving skills, relationship-building, communication skills, fatherhood role-modeling, awareness and skill-building; and provides guidance, education and connections to other fathers.
 Mentors must be at least 30 years old, a father and have experience with the child welfare system as a client or a professional.
 Mentors need to be reliable, accepting, patient, honest, flexible, motivated, cooperative and tolerant.
 Volunteer help fathers engage in and build relationships with their children.
 Learn more and be a part of the Father2Father Mentor Program.
 Email Krissa Slone or call 703-324-7751.